by Ian Khan | Oct 10, 2023 | Futurist Blog

 Ben Wellington: A data scientist and policy analyst, Wellington’s blog “I Quant NY” uses New York City’s public data to tell compelling stories.
 His approach showcases the power of analytics in influencing public policy and urban planning.

 Cassie Kozyrkov: As Google Cloud’s Chief Decision Scientist, Kozyrkov specializes in bringing statistical rigor to decision-making processes.
-Her articles and talks demystify complex topics, making data science and analytics more approachable.
+Her articles and talks demystify complex topics, making data and analytics more approachable.

 Andrew Gelman: A professor at Columbia University, Gelman’s work in statistical modeling and research on the limitations of traditional statistics in the face of complex datasets is groundbreaking.